bradshawsguide/website/src/content/routes/58-brockenhurst-to-lymington/route.md

 links:
 - (wikipedia: Lymington_branch_line)
 ----
-text: Turning to the left from [Brockenhurst](/stations/brockenhurst), a run of about twenty minutes brings us to the parliamentary borough of [Lymington](/stations/lymington).
+text: Turning to the left from [Brockenhurst](/stations/brockenhurst), a run of about twenty minutes brings us to the parliamentary borough of

+(station: lymington)